sailoog/openplotter-documentation/en/can-usb.md

 ## Software

-The software of the CAN-USB Stick has been built under Eclipse mars1 with the GNU ARM Eclipse Windows Build Tools.
+The software is still under development and has been built under Eclipse mars1 with the GNU ARM Eclipse Windows Build Tools.
 The software is licensed under apache 2.

+We will publish regular updates.
 The built .hex file can be flashed into the stick with the “Flash Loader Demonstrator” from ST. The board has an unused place for a jumper.
 Connecting the two holes of the not molded jumper will put the stick into boot loading mode.

 ## Support